ggldnl/Hexapod-PCB/README.md

 ## 💡 PCBWay

 PCB manufacturing and assembly for this project are sponsored by [PCBWay](https://www.pcbway.com/).
-They produced the PCB and handled the SMD assembly.
-The boards came back perfect, I can't recommend their service enough.
+They handled both the fabrication of the PCB and the SMD assembly.

+The boards came back flawless.
+Build quality was solid and everything was cleanly assembled.

+The whole process — from uploading the design files to receiving the finished boards — was straightforward and didn’t require much back-and-forth.
+That made it easy to go from design to a working board without friction in the process.

 <div align="center">
   <table>